Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 7. Allergic reactions to irritants and allergens.

-That is why, before using drugs of this type, you should laboratory research by identifying the cause and inflammatory character illness.
+That is why, before using drugs of this type, you should laboratory research, identifying the cause and inflammatory nature diseases.

-If it is established that the infectious disease is bacterial in nature, if it is found that without the use of antibiotics, treatment will not be successful, then correct selection these funds.
+If it is determined that the infectious disease is bacterial in nature, if it is determined that without the use of antibiotics, treatment will not be successful, then correct selection these funds.

 Classification

-Now there are several types certain groups affecting directed on pathogenic organisms (except drugs a wide range actions).
-To determine the purpose of the drug, the doctor needs to accurately determine the type infectious disease, pathogen and sensitivity to the selected active substance.
+There are now several types certain groups, affecting specifically pathogenic organisms (except for drugs wide range actions).
+To determine the prescription of the drug, the doctor must accurately determine the type infectious disease, pathogen and sensitivity to the selected active substance.

-When prescribing, everything is taken into account: the age, weight of the patient, allergic reactions, the severity of the disease.
-If the condition improves, it is impossible to reduce the dose and interrupt treatment.
-Such an attitude to therapy can lead to further deterioration of the condition, loss therapeutic effect, addictive bacteria to the antibiotic.
+When prescribing, everything is taken into account: the patient’s age, weight, allergic reactions, severity of the disease.
+If the condition improves, you should not reduce the dose or interrupt treatment.
+Such an attitude towards therapy can lead to further deterioration of the condition, loss of therapeutic effect, addiction of bacteria to antibiotics.

 If it is not possible to accurately determine the type and type of pathogen, then broad-spectrum drugs are used that affect a number of pathogenic microbes.

-All antibiotics are divided into different classes and subspecies.
+All antibiotics are divided into different classes and subtypes.
 Initially, they are divided according to the type of effect on the cells of pathogenic bacteria:

 1. Bacteriostatic– those that do not kill infectious microorganisms, but only stop their reproduction.